pustotnik/zenmake/docs/buildconf-taskparams.rst

             By default it's '.', that is, it's equal to :ref:`startdir<buildconf-startdir>`.

+    There is simplified form of patterns using: if string value contains '*' or '?' it will be converted into ``dict`` form to use patterns.
+    See examples below.

     Any path or pattern should be relative to the :ref:`startdir<buildconf-startdir>`.
     But for pattern (in dict) can be used custom ``startdir`` parameter.